AElfProject/AElf/docs/Introduction/multiNodes.md

 How to run multiNodes system

-How to run a node and join the exsit system
+How to run a node and join the existing system